How To Use Essential Oils

 - Organic Rose Otto Essential Oil

-As Organic Rose Otto Essential Oil is prohibitively expensive for many it is possible to use a small bottle of FACIAL OIL No. 2, which contains Organic Rose Otto Essential Oil, lending it it’s prevailing scent.
+As Organic Rose Otto Essential Oil is prohibitively expensive for many, it is possible to use a small bottle of FACIAL OIL No. 2, which contains Organic Rose Otto Essential Oil, lending it’s prevailing scent.

 - Keep your training kit easily accessible throughout the day.

-- Open one of the oils and hold it close to your nose.
-Sniff for about 20 seconds and focus on what you are doing.
-If you’re smelling lemon, try to recall your experience of lemon.
+- Place a drop of your chosen essential oil on your hanky and breathe it in for about 20 seconds whilst focusing on what you are doing.
+For example, if you’re working with Organic Lemon Essential Oil, try to recall your experience of lemon.

 - Repeat several times a day.